Friedrich Ebert: November Revolution

 An entirely socialist provisional government based on workers' and soldiers' councils was about to take power under Ebert's leadership.
 It was called the Council of the People's Deputies.
 Ebert found himself in a quandary.
 He had succeeded in bringing the SPD to power, and he was in a position to put into law social reforms and improve the lot of the working class.
 Yet as a result of the revolution, he and his party were forced to share power with those on the left with whom he fundamentally disagreed: the Spartacists and the Independent Social Democrats (USPD).
 In the afternoon of 9 November, he grudgingly asked the USPD to nominate three ministers for the future government.
-That evening a group of several hundred followers of the Revolutionary Stewards occupied the Reichstag building and held an impromptu debate.
-They called for the election of workers' and soldiers' councils the next day with an eye to naming a provisional government.
+That evening, a group of several hundred followers of the Revolutionary Stewards occupied the Reichstag building and held an impromptu debate.
+They called for the election of workers' and soldiers' councils the next day, with an eye to naming a provisional government.
 In order to keep control of events and against his own anti-revolutionary convictions, Ebert decided that he needed to control the workers' councils and thus become the leader of the revolution while at the same time serving as the formal head of the German government.

 On 10 November, the SPD, led by Ebert, managed to ensure that a majority of the newly elected workers' and soldiers' councils came from among their own supporters.
 Meanwhile, the USPD agreed to work with him and share power in the Council of the People's Deputies, the new revolutionary government.
-Ebert announced the pact between the two socialist parties to the assembled councils who were eager for a unified socialist front and approved the parity of three members each coming from SPD and USPD.
+Ebert announced the pact between the two socialist parties to the assembled councils, who were eager for a unified socialist front and approved the parity of three members each coming from SPD and USPD.
 Ebert and Haase (USPD) were to be the joint chairmen.
 The same day, Ebert received a telephone call from OHL chief of staff Wilhelm Groener, who offered to cooperate with him.
 According to Groener, he promised Ebert the loyalty of the military in exchange for some demands: that Ebert fight Bolshevism, end the system of workers' and soldiers' councils, call a national assembly and return the country to a state of law and order.
-In return Ebert promised that command of the troops would stay with the officer corps.
-Hindenburg remained head of the OHL to ensure and orderly return of the army.
+In return, Ebert promised that command of the troops would stay with the officer corps.
+Hindenburg remained head of the OHL to ensure an orderly return of the army.
 This initiated a regular communication between the two that involved daily telephone conversations over a secret line, according to Groener.
 The agreement between the two became known as the Ebert–Groener pact.

 In domestic policy, a number of social reforms were quickly introduced by the Council of the People's Deputies under Ebert's leadership, including unemployment benefits, the eight-hour workday, universal suffrage for everyone over the age of 20, the right of farmhands to organise, and increases in workers' old-age, sick and unemployment benefits.